Gastrointestinal stromal tumor

 In addition, extra-gastrointestinal GISTs are known to occur in the mesentery, omentum, and retroperitoneum 1,4.
 Metastatic lesions may also be seen in cases of malignant extra-gastrointestinal GISTs 7.

 Specific appearances will vary according to location (see above), but in general, these tumors appear as rounded soft tissue masses, arising from the wall of a hollow viscus (most commonly the stomach) with an endoluminal or exophytic growth.
+The usual growth pattern in the small bowel is exoenteric, with a large extraluminal component 19.
+Bowel obstruction is rare even with large tumors 19.
 Mucosal ulceration is present in 50% of cases 1 with large necrotic cavities communicating with the lumen also seen.

-When large, secondary signs of tumor may visualized by radiograph, e.g. soft tissue density displacing bowel loops.
+When large, secondary signs of the tumor may be visualized by radiograph, e.g. soft tissue density displacing bowel loops.

 On upper abdominal studies, filling defect projecting from the wall of the stomach may be seen, with overlying ulceration or cavitation.
 The tumor margins are normally seen as smooth and may form right or obtuse angles with the adjacent mucosa due to its intramural origin.